nicholascw/nmcrcon/README.md

 Yet another Minecraft RCON client that tries to go somewhere<sup>[1](https://github.com/Tiiffi/mcrcon/issues/45#issuecomment-997283909) [2](https://github.com/Tiiffi/mcrcon/issues/58)</sup>.

 ## Overview
 This is just my overnight attempt of recreating the mcrcon client from scratch after investigating [Tiiffi/mcrcon](https://github.com/Tiiffi/mcrcon) for some minutes and deteremined a pull request may be much more work than just starting from scratch.
-I am doing this with the goal of making a usable one that will never have the invalid packet size issue that [Tiiffi/mcrcon](https://github.com/Tiiffi/mcrcon) had for years, and also get rid of the weird design decisions such as having to enter the password in the command line when invoking it, unable to use the arrow keys when editing, etc.
+I am doing this with the goal of making a usable one that will never have the invalid packet size issue that [Tiiffi/mcrcon](https://github.com/Tiiffi/mcrcon) had for years, and also get rid of the weird design decisions such as must enter the password in the command line when invoking it, unable to use the arrow keys when editing, etc.

 **This project is in early development.
 Contributions over PRs are welcome.**

 ## Build
 #### Arch Linux
-There is `PKGBUILD` supplied in this repository as well as in [AUR](https://aur.archlinux.org/packages/nmcrcon-git).
+There is `PKGBUILD` supplied in this repository as well as in AUR.

 #### Other Linux distros
 You can use the provided `Makefile` to build `nmcrcon`.
 Note that you have to install `libbestline` for your system.
 Build `nmcrcon` simply with `make`.